A cash register is a device used by merchants to calculate and process customer transactions.

 Step 2 - Product Input

-In order to calculate and process transactions, relevant product information, such as price and weight, must be entered into the register.
+In order to calculate and process transactions, you will need to enter relevant product information, such as price and weight, into the register.

-There are two distinct methods for users to enter this information:
+There are two distinct methods for entering product information:

-- The second, and more common, method is to simply swipe the product's barcode across the integrated barcode scanner.
+- The first, most common method is to simply swipe the product's barcode across the integrated barcode scanner.
 The relevant product information is then automatically added.

 In situations where products do not feature a barcode, such as those items charged by weight, users must enter this information manually.